 - The signs and science of sepsis (Grades 6-8)

 - How to educate others about the dangers of sepsis and become an advocate for effective public health solutions (Grades 9-12)

 The End Sepsis education program incorporates engaging resources, including Ouch!
-I Got a Cut!, a picture book for young readers, available on Amazon, and Sepsis: What You Need to Know to Save a Life, an animated video that explains sepsis and its signs in under two minutes.
+I Got a Cut!, a picture book for young readers, available on Amazon, as a free ebook and available by sending a contact email to our office and Sepsis: What You Need to Know to Save a Life, an animated video that explains sepsis and its signs in under two minutes.

 View Our Video About the Education Program